Keenethics > Blog > Scrum, Kanban, Lean, XP, or Waterfall: How to Choose Your Optimal Development Methodology?

 Kanban

-The term “Kanban” was coined in the 17th century in Japan meaning “a shop sign”.
-In Japanese, “kan” stands for “sign” and “ban” stands for “board”.
+The term “Kanban” was coined in the 17th century in Japan, meaning “a shop sign”.
+In Japanese, “kan” stands for “sign,” and “ban” stands for “board”.
 As a project management methodology, Kanban appeared in 1956 when Taiichi Ōno — the father of the Toyota Production System — started using paper cards for tracking demand.
 This system used swimlanes and WIP limits to illustrate the product cycle from manufacturing and distribution.

-The major Kanban concepts are Kanban BoardKanban Cards, and Kanban Swimlanes.
-As for the board, it can be both physical and digital, and it is used to visually represent the development process.
+The major Kanban concepts are Kanban Board, Kanban Cards, and Kanban Swimlanes.
+As for the board, it can be both physical and digital, and it’s used to visually represent the development process.
 The cards visualize particular tasks and goals that need to be done and communicate the progress to the team.
-The swimlanes are the categories (visual columns) that the cards are classified into.
-Usually though not necessarily, these columns are titled as “To Do”, “Doing”, and “Done”.
+The swimlanes are the categories (visual columns) into which the cards are classified.
+Usually though not necessarily, these columns are titled “To Do”, “Doing”, and “Done”.

 The key idea of Kanban is to make sure that the needs and interests of the customer are met, to reduce waste to a minimum, and to prevent unnecessary features from being developed.
 Kanban nurtures nine essential values: